MartiTM/geth-leveldb-explorer/README.md

 ## 1 - LevelDB

 ## 1.1 - TrieDetails
-Search in levelDB the last merkle-patricia tree
+Search in levelDB the merkle-patricia trees and detail the last one

 ```sh
   go run main.go trieDetails <LevelDB path>